seanpatton1/rock-paper-scissors/README.md

 ### Testing User Stories

-* As a customer, I want to know the rules of the game before playing.
+* As a customer, I seek clarity on the game rules before engaging in play.

      - The rules for the game are set in the footer of the page.

-* As a customer, I want to be able to compete again the computer.
+* As a customer, I desire the ability to compete against the computer.

     - There is JavaScript set to allow the user to play against the computer.

-* As a customer, I want and interesting design to help me engage with the game.
+* As a customer, I seek an engaging design that enhances my interaction with the game.

     - I have selected a colour scheme and design to help engagement.

-* As a customer, I want to be able to track my correct answers.
+* As a customer, I wish to stay informed about the game's score as I progress.

     - The game shows the user how many correct answers both they have made and the computer.

-* As a customer, I want to have a clear goal to win the game.
+* As a customer, I seek a clearly defined objective to achieve victory in the game.

     - The game is designed as first to 10 with a display message telling the user who won.